mandipollo/compoundThis/README.md

 ////////////// misc

-• useSWR- need to declare "use client" top of component , nextjs will throw error unspecific error.
+• useSWR- need to declare "use client" top of component , nextjs will throw unspecific error.

 /////////////// Server